Integrate Your Tapo Cameras into an Existing NVR or NAS with ONVIF and RTSP

 ONVIF and RTSP are only available on Tapo Cameras with a wired power connection (not including solar connections).
 Please ensure you check your device’s user guide and data sheet for ONVIF/RTSP compatibility before purchasing a camera for use with RTSP.

 Note: Some devices may not be listed on the official site despite working with the features, as devices may follow the ONVIF specification but are still awaiting official certification from the organization.
+If you are unsure of compatibility please feel free to reach out to our team.

 See our Full Lineup of Tapo Cameras Here